raspberrypi/documentation/raspbian/applications/camera.md

 	--vstab,	-vs		Turn on video stabilisation
 ```

-In video mode only, turn on video stabilisation.
+In video mode only, turns on video stabilisation.

 ```
 	--ev,	-ev		Set EV compensation
 ```

-Set the EV compensation of the image.
+Sets the EV compensation of the image.
 Range is -10 to +10, default is 0.

 ```
 	--exposure,	-ex		Set exposure mode